-Walt Longmire is a badass.
+Walt Longmire is a badass and we miss already miss seeing him on screen.
 He does his detective work the old-fashioned way, and there’s something admirable about that.
-If you like the small-town setting, thrilling investigations, and perplexing mysteries in Longmire, then you’ll enjoy our list of top 5 novels for Longmire fans.
+If you’re missing the small-town setting, thrilling investigations, and perplexing mysteries in Longmire, then you’ll enjoy our list of top 5 novels for Longmire fans.

 Ghost Medicine by Aimée Thurlo and David Thurlo